Data Scientist (Gen AI)

 Responsibilities

-• Collaborate with cross‑functional teams to understand business needs and define cognitive computing strategies
+• Collaborate with senior team members to define cognitive computing strategies and guide the full AI project lifecycle

 Join our team and contribute to the development of groundbreaking AI solutions that drive business success.
-If you're passionate about pushing the boundaries of artificial intelligence and have a knack for solving complex problems, we'd love to hear from you.
+If you\'re passionate about pushing the boundaries of artificial intelligence and have a knack for solving complex problems, we\'d love to hear from you.

 Preferred Education

-Bachelor's Degree
+Bachelor\'s Degree

 Required Technical And Professional Expertise